HoumanEbrahimi/Weather-Application-/README.md

 # Weather-Application-
-This is a weather Application done with C# and XAML, using the openweatherapi
+This is a weather Application done with C# and XAML, using the openweatherapi.
+It shows the current temperature, humidity, future hour weather forecast, air quality and many more